Tasta/arcweave-unity-plugin/Readme.md

 Click 'Setup' and select your newly added folder to generate the runtime for your own project.

 After generation is done, you can run your own project inside the sample.

-### What does the sample do?

-The sample contains an example UI and controls the Runner that plays the flow in your project.
-You can choose which connections to play and navigate your design to get a look-and-feel of your flow.
-On the right side, you can view the Components that are present in the current Element.

 ### Boards and Root Elements
 There's no way to mark what board should be the starting board inside Arcweave.
 That's why, the Arcweave Utility Plugin has a second section, below the project path selection.
 You can choose there which board you want to be played when you Play the sample.